BrandonStreets-Mcleod/dissertation-test-code/README.md

 Added Dropout

-In the final LSTM layer, set return_sequences=False (or omit the parameter) because you typically don’t need the full sequence output for the final dense layer, which is meant to produce a single output.

-The activation functions are appropriate: relu for hidden layers and linear for the output layer.
-Ensure that linear is used for regression tasks.
 MSE - 3.4495973587036133
 ```
 def traffic_prediction_lstm():
     model = Sequential()
-    # First LSTM layer with return_sequences=True to pass sequences to the next LSTM layer
     model.add(LSTM(40, return_sequences=True, input_shape=(num, 1)))
-    # Second LSTM layer
     model.add(LSTM(30, return_sequences=True))
-    # Third LSTM layer
     model.add(LSTM(20))
-    # Adding a Dropout layer to prevent overfitting
     model.add(Dropout(0.2))
-    # Dense layer for additional processing
     model.add(Dense(40, activation='relu'))
-    # Output layer with linear activation for regression
     model.add(Dense(1, activation='linear'))
     # Compile the model
     model.compile(optimizer='adam', loss='mse')